What is Considered Intoxicated While Driving?

 How to Avoid Being Intoxicated While Driving

 Excessive alcohol consumption can cause blurry vision, slower reaction time, and poor coordination.
 These impairments affect the ability to control a vehicle safely, increasing the likelihood of getting into an accident.
 Therefore, people try to keep their BAC below the legal limit.
 Strategies include limiting the intake to one standard drink per hour and consuming beverages with low alcohol concentrations.
-Individuals may also alternate alcoholic and non-alcoholic drinks or avoid mixed drinks.
+Individuals may also alternate alcoholic and non-alcoholic drinks, avoid mixed drinks, or eat consuming alcohol.

 No fixed alcohol intake can guarantee the BAC remains below 0.05%.
 Moreover, it takes one hour for the body to process one standard drink or 0.016 BAC.
-Thus, the more you consume alcohol, the longer it takes to be sober again.
-People who do not check their BAC or control their intake risk being intoxicated while driving.
+Thus, the more alcohol a person consumes, the longer it takes to be sober again.
+People who do not check their BAC or control their intake risk driving under the influence.
 Without a measuring tool like a breathalyser, people may wrongly estimate their ability to drive safely.

 Factors Affecting the BAC